 For a good solid performer which will probably be a ‘daily driver’ for your Scotch lover, you’ll pay around $50.
 The picks in this range are vast, so I’ll note below the ones that are reliably good, in my experience.
 The $75 range gets you some interesting picks that the recipient will savor and $90-$100 get some really outstanding selections that your recipient will save for special occasions.

-Note: if you know nothing of the subject’s preferences, Johnny Walker Black Label (a very good blend) is a safe bet.
+Note: if you know nothing of the subject’s preferences, Johnnie Walker Black Label (a good blend) is a safe bet.
 Green or Blue Label are better, but pricier and frankly you can get a more interesting single malt for the price of the Green or Blue.

 Daily driver ($50): Glenmorangie 10 is a remarkably complex scotch for this price range, and the most popular single malt in Scotland.